Per-Broker Stop-Loss Discipline for Indian Investors

 Every tab filters your holdings differently so the right stocks surface at the right time.

 All positions.
-Live LTP, aggregate P&L%, XIRR p.a., invested amount, and all 9 broker columns side by side.
+Live LTP, aggregate P&L%, XIRR p.a., invested amount, and one column per broker side by side.
 Sortable by any column.

 Stocks where every broker position is above your alloted threshold.
 Fully committed — consider locking profits.